Parachute Commando Regiments: Missions

-In addition, the RPC is very much present in border security missions, particularly on the Libyan border.
+The RPC is very much present in border security missions, particularly on the Libyan border.

-Due to their missions, the RPC have the status of "special troops"; they are the equivalent of the 75th Ranger Regiment.
+The RPC have the status of "special troops" that are the equivalent of the 75th Ranger Regiment.

 Training and coaching

-Parachute cadets are trained at the Special Troops Training Centre (CFTS) (for non-commissioned men) which is part of the Special Troops Superior School (ESTS) (which trains non-commissioned officers and officers) in Biskra, where they will be trained in :
+Parachute cadets are trained at the Special Troops Training Centre (CFTS) (for non-commissioned men) which is part of the Special Troops Superior School (ESTS) (which trains non-commissioned officers and officers) in Biskra, where they are trained in: